 So what do you do it about it?

-You come right here, read this, and then go get it on.
+You come right here, read what I’m about to share, and then go get it on.

 Because I’m about to give you six easy ways to improve your sex life that you can do today.